What is a Mouth Swab Drug Test?

 The drugs that can be detected by a mouth swab drug test depend on the test that is administered.
 Some tests check for more substances than others but, employers commonly check for marijuana, cocaine, opioids, amphetamine, methamphetamine, and PCP.
-Most tests can detect marijuana for 24 - 72 hours; opioids, for 24 - 36 hours; amphetamine, for 1 - 5 days; cocaine, for 1 - 10 days; methamphetamine, for 1 - 4 days; and alcohol, for 1 - 5 days.
+Most tests can detect marijuana for 24 to 72 hours; opioids, for 24 to 36 hours; amphetamine, for one to five days; cocaine, for one to 10 days; methamphetamine, for one to four days; and alcohol, for one to five days.

 Which Employers Use Mouth Swab Drug Tests?

 A variety of companies use oral drug tests.
 Some companies have a testing policy that explains how and when applicants and employees may be tested for illegal drug use.